spotify/pythonflow/docs/distributed.rst

     iterable = broker.imap(requests)

 Using :code:`imap` rather than using the built-in :code:`map` applied to :code:`broker.apply` has significant performance benefits: the message broker will dispatch as many messages as there are connected workers.
-Using the built-in :code:`map` will only use one worker at a given time.
+In contrast, using the built-in :code:`map` will only use one worker at a given time.

 .. note::